tektechnologies/Instructor-Prep/201/class-06.md

 ## Console Log Demo

 - sum(4,7) returns an array
-- sum(4,7) + 11 returns a string value with the sum answer concating to the 11.
+- sum(4,7) + 11 returns a string value with the sum answer concatenating to the 11.
     Looking like 11.11

 - let ans = sum(4,7);